0ld-h3ad/DarkMatters-Spring2019/README.md

   * Where was your family in 1769?
   * What are some ways you are privileged by settler colonial violence?

 **Before Class:** Please write a response to the text, this can include questions, impressions, sketches, notes or your own ideas.
 Aim for 300 words or about half a page in standard settings.
-Please add it to the [Mar-26 folder]() on Dropbox Paper by midnight the day before class.
+Please add it to the [Week 3](https://paper.dropbox.com/folder/show/Week-3-e.1gg8YzoPEhbTkrhvQwJ2zzxYCCWdER6Fu6avJDcoLIuZs0PH5DVr) on Dropbox Paper by midnight the day before class.

 ## Week 4 - Black Gooey Universe ##
 **Tuesday Apr 2, 10 AM**